Vampire: Protection

 Apotropaics—items able to ward off revenants—are common in vampire folklore.
-Garlic is a common example, a branch of wild rose and hawthorn are sometimes associated with causing harm to vampires, and in Europe, sprinkling mustard seeds on the roof of a house was used to keep them away.
+Garlic is a common example; a branch of wild rose and hawthorn are sometimes associated with causing harm to vampires, and in Europe, mustard seeds would be sprinkled on the roof of a house to keep them away.
 Other apotropaics include sacred items, such as crucifix, rosary, or holy water.
 Some folklore also states that vampires are unable to walk on consecrated ground, such as that of churches or temples, or cross running water.

-Although not traditionally regarded as an apotropaic, mirrors have been used to ward off vampires when placed, facing outwards, on a door (in some cultures, vampires do not have a reflection and sometimes do not cast a shadow, perhaps as a manifestation of the vampire's lack of a soul).
+Although not traditionally regarded as an apotropaic, mirrors have been used to ward off vampires when placed, facing outwards, on a door (in some cultures, vampires do not have a reflection and sometimes do not cast a shadow, perhaps as a manifestation of the vampire's lack of a soul or their weakness to silver).
 This attribute is not universal (the Greek vrykolakas/tympanios was capable of both reflection and shadow), but was used by Bram Stoker in Dracula and has remained popular with subsequent authors and filmmakers.

 Some traditions also hold that a vampire cannot enter a house unless invited by the owner; after the first invitation they can come and go as they please.
 Though folkloric vampires were believed to be more active at night, they were not generally considered vulnerable to sunlight.

 Reports in 1693 and 1694 concerning citings of vampires in Poland and Russia claimed that when a vampire's grave was recognized, eating bread baked with its blood mixed into the flour, or simply drinking it, granted the possibility of protection.
 Other stories (primarily the Arnold Paole case) claimed the eating of dirt from the vampire's grave would have the same effect.